fitzbbon-brendan/Altmetrics/README.md

 convenient map function that plots the centres and outlines (polygons) of the quarter sections on a map.

-There are over 900,000 parcels of land in Manitoba that have a legal land descriptions. `mbquartR` was created for those who work with geospatial data in Manitoba, particularly those who are working with rural or farm parcels of land where the legal land description is commonly used as the method of identifying the location. `mbquartR` also allows users to quickly go back and forth between geographic coordinates and the legal land description.
+The Manitoba Original Survey Legal Descriptions data set covers the entire province of Manitoba and there are over 900,000 parcels of land that have a legal land description. `mbquartR` was created for those who work with geospatial data in Manitoba, particularly those who are working with rural or farm parcels of land where the legal land description is commonly used as the method of identifying the location.
+`mbquartR` also allows users to quickly go back and forth between geographic coordinates and the legal land description.
 Most mapping applications (e.g., Google Maps) can not find or route to a legal land description, but you can with coordinates!

 Checkout the [mbquartR website](http://alexkoiter.ca/mbquartR/) for vignettes/code examples.